mahuntington/python_sql/python_sql/lessons/flask.md

 **NOTE:** you'll have to run `source ~/my-env/bin/activate` every time you create a new terminal window.
 If you want, you can put this command in `~/.bash_profile` or `~/.zshenv` depending on whether you're using bash or zsh, respectively

 Now the `python3` command has been replaced with `python`.
-Too see this in action, run the following:
+To see this in action, run the following:

 ```
 python --version